-Steve Bannon vows to 'go to war' for Trump agenda after sacking - BBC News
+Sacked Bannon vows to 'go to war'

 The 63-year-old has been accused of voicing anti-Semitic and white supremacist views.

-He is the latest high-profile figure to be removed from the White House team.
+He is the latest high-profile figure to leave the White House team.
 National Security Adviser Michael Flynn; press secretary Sean Spicer; chief of staff Reince Priebus and communications director Anthony Scaramucci have all gone.

+Mr Trump paid tribute to Mr Bannon in an early-morning tweet on Saturday.

 There had been suggestions Mr Trump was under renewed pressure to sack Mr Bannon following the violence at a far-right rally in Charlottesville, Virginia, last weekend, when a car was driven into counter-protesters, killing a woman.

-But he told the Weekly Standard that he had informed chief of staff John Kelly and Mr Trump on 7 August that he would announce his resignation on the 14th.
+But he told the Weekly Standard that he had informed Chief of Staff John Kelly and Mr Trump on 7 August that he would announce his resignation on the 14th.
 The tumult over the violence in Charlottesville postponed the announcement, he said.

 President Trump had hinted at the situation during his controversial press briefing on the Virginia violence on Tuesday.